 By Alexander Kopelman

 This is the second part of a two-part post by Alexander Kopelman, President and CEO at Children’s Art Guild, that explores the role of authenticity in children’s development and education.
-Many of the ideas emerged at the inaugural Children & Authenticity Conference.
-The 2017 Children & Authenticity Conference: Exploring the Heart of Education will take place on October 22-23 in New York City.
 This post was first published via New Profits blog 'Amplify.'

 A teacher stands at the front of the room, draws a chalk dot on the blackboard, and asks a class of tenth-graders what they see.
 The only answer the students come up with is, “a chalk dot.”
 The teacher, surprised, tells the students that faced with the same question a class of kindergartners came up with a slew of creative answers—from a squashed bug to an owl’s eye.
 This story, told by Roger von Oech in A Whack on the Side of the Head, has become one of the most widely quoted illustrations of the decline of creative thinking in children as they move through the processes of maturation and socialization.